jbusecke/xMIP/docs/index.rst

-.. pymip documentation master file, created by sphinx-quickstart on Thu Feb 25 16:11:36 2021.
+.. xmip documentation master file, created by sphinx-quickstart on Thu Feb 25 16:11:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.